How to Avoid Phishing | How to Prevent Phishing Attacks

 What it is- An SPF record (Sender Policy Framework) is used to indicate which hosts are authorized to send mail from a domain for your mail server.

 WHY it is important- Having an SPF record can be invaluable as it will prevent hackers from sending out emails that aren’t from your mail server with your domain address.
-Often times hackers will try to “mask” their own domain by making it appear as though it is coming through your domain.
-With SPF record in place if the mail being sent out doesnt have the proper SPF authentication your domain will block it from being sent.
+An SPF record can prevent hackers from disguising their domain as yours, as it blocks unauthorized emails lacking proper authentication.

 HOW to implement it- Similarly this is a TXT record that can be easily added to your DNS records.
 See the sample below for an example.